wistia/wistia-open-docs/_posts/account-setup.md

 ## API Password and Public Token

-An API Password is used for interacting with the [Wistia APIs]({{ '/developers' | post_url }}), and the Public Token is used mostly for 3rd party integrations (like Pardot and HubSpot).
+An API token and password can be used for interacting with the [Wistia APIs]({{ '/developers' | post_url }}), and for setting up 3rd party integrations (like Pardot and HubSpot).

-To access those credentials for your account, select the API Access tab From your *Account Dashboard*:
+To access those credentials for your account, select the API Access tab From your *Account Dashboard*.

-{% post_image hashed_id: '3dbfa77fa08b1ae1a1d6484fd66cdf4c1199f533', class: 'center' %}